10 Reasons Why Dachshunds Bark All The Time

 CBD oil for dogs can help with that obsessive barking as well.
 Make sure it is high quality and check with your vet before trying it out.

-If your pup barks at people while you are on a walk, bring along some dog treats to take their attention off of the people and get them to pay attention to you.
-When you notice your dog start to perk up, put that treat by the nose and say “Quiet.”
+If your Dachshund barks at people while you are on a walk, bring along some dog treats to redirect their attention on you.
+When you notice your dog start to perk up, put that treat by their nose and say “Quiet.”

 Overtime, your dog will see the people coming, and look at you for their treat.